-The results of the most recent stress and scenario confirmed that the risks previously considered the most material continue to produce the largest expected losses.
-As shown in the sensitivities above, the most material risks are interest rate risk and morbidity termination risk.
+The results of the most recent stress and scenario analysis confirmed that the underwriting risks previously considered the most material continue to produce the largest expected losses.
+As shown in the sensitivities above, the most material risks are credit spread risk and morbidity termination risk.
+As a result of material market movements in 2022 and the change in the tax position to a deferred tax asset position, there has been an increase in the sensitivity to credit spread widening and a decrease in sensitivity to interest rate decreases.